hadronized/learn-luminance/src/chapter_2_1.md

 can be _represented_ in lots of ways.
 In our case:

 - A triangle has three vertices.
-- Each vertex has a position in 2D, represented by two floating point values on 32-bit.
+- We decide that each vertex has a position in **2D**, represented by two floating point values on 32-bit.
 - Each vertex has a color, represented as RGB on 8-bit unsigned integers.

 The first thing to do is to create… types.
 You will see throughout this book that [luminance] is